-Chapter IV told the story of abbacus mathematics until the late 15th century in chronological order and in details - not all details, for sure, but enough perhaps to cloud the general view.
-Though in less detail but still with many details, chapter V dealt with its transformation when going into print and when re-emerging as Rechenmeister mathematics.
+Chapter IV told the story of abbacus mathematics until the later 15th century in chronological order and in details - not all details, for sure, but enough perhaps to cloud the general view.
+Though in less detail but still with many details, chapter V dealt with how it was transformed when going into print and when re-emerging as Rechenmeister mathematics.
 This final chapter, drawing on these, presents a kind of summary and a perspective.
 The summary, synchronous, deals with the global "anthropology" of the abbacus endeavour - how can it be understood in its own world?
-The perspective, diachronic, looks at the role, not of abbacus mathematics as a whole but of abbacus algebra - its mathematically though not economically most influential component - in the longer historical process.
+The perspective, diachronic, looks at the role, not of abbacus mathematics as a whole but of abbacus algebra - its mathematically though not socially and economically most consequential component - in the longer historical process.